Zeex/samp-plugin-jit/README.md

 Limitations
 -----------

-Everything that doesn't use `#emit` will probably work okay.
+Anything that doesn't use `#emit` will probably work perfectly fine.
 Otherwise, it depends on the code.
 There are some advanced `#emit` hacks that simply won't work with this JIT.
 Self-modifying code is one example (although in some caes it's possible to fix, see [Detecting JIT at runtime][wiki-detecting]).

 If you're using [YSI][ysi] this plugin most likely will not work for you and will simply crash your server.
 However, with the recent versions of YSI this